How to make Sushi

 (at time of publication)

 - 2 tablespoons sugar

-- 5 tablespoons rice vinegar, or any other vinegar
+- 5 tablespoons mirin or rice vinegar

-- meat and/or vegetable your choice (eg. 100g smoked salmon and 1 cucumber sliced lengthwise with 1 avocado, sliced)
+- Meat and/or vegetable your choice (eg. 100g smoked salmon and 1 cucumber sliced lengthwise with 1 avocado, sliced)

-- soy sauce and pickled ginger (if you like it)
+- Soy sauce and pickled ginger (if you like it)

 1 Cook rice in water until it boils.
 Cover and simmer until grains are soft.
 Remove from heat and cool.

 2 Meanwhile, chop filling into strips or sticks.

 3 Mix sugar and vinegar.
 Combine it with cooled rice – this gives it flavour and stickiness.

 4 On your sushi bamboo mat, spread out 1 sheet of nori.

 5 Cover it as thinly as you can with the rice mixture.
 Leave an uncovered 2cm strip of nori along the top edge (to seal the roll).